Baby boomers have fallen out of love – with each other.

 A recent study by the National Center for Family and Marriage Research found that divorce rates among people over the age of 50 has more than doubled in the last 25 years.
 This group had accounted for one-tenth of all divorces back in 1990‚ but as of 2010‚ accounted for one-fourth.

-Our Los Angeles Chapter 7 bankruptcy lawyers know that divorce is one of the primary reasons our clients end up with major financial problems.
+Our Woodland Hills Chapter 7 bankruptcy lawyers know that divorce is one of the primary reasons our clients end up with major financial problems.

 Aside from the emotional turmoil that can cause you to be less productive‚ less motivated to be organized and on-time with the bills‚ you are suddenly slashing your available funds in half.
 You still have to pay for a place to live and groceries and the car payment and the kids’ activities‚ all while somehow stashing away savings – except now you’re doing it with half the resources.